 - PWM compatible: accept PWM signal, amplify RGBW signals using PWM technology.

-At the end of the day I absolutely love the old and new Hue light strips from Philips.
+At the end of the day, I absolutely love the old and new Hue light strips from Philips.
 They both integrate well with our current Hue bridge.
 If you want to save some money you can still purchase the gen 1 hue strip light.
-But if you have a run of over 2m then your Philips Hue Light Strips Installation will go smother, if you get the newer gen 2 plus model.
-Both can be found in the links below.
+But if you have a run of over 2m then your Philips Hue Light Strips Installation will go smoother, if you get the newer gen 2 plus model.
+Both can be found on the links below.
 All the best for your painting with light projects, and welcome to the Hue family.